Top 4 Employee Development Plan Examples

-This type of thinking leads into something called the feedforward review, where the review focuses on the employee’s best moments and how they can implement what they’ve learned in future projects.
+This type of thinking leads into something called the feed-forward review, where the review focuses on the employee’s best moments and how they can implement what they’ve learned in future projects.

-#2 Management by Objectives
+#2 Management by objectives

 This employee development plan is similar to the performance-based one, but relies on shorter-term goals.
 Rather than following goals dictated down from management, employees set their own individual milestones.
 Those milestones then work together toward the overall organizational goal.

 This plan is more proactive than reactive.
-Instead of looking back at performance and evaluating backwards, employees can modify goals as time goes on as they see fit.
+Instead of looking back at performance and evaluating backwards, employees can modify goals as time goes on and as they see fit.
 This plan makes it so employees are constantly self-evaluating and improving their performance.

-#3 Succession Planning
+#3 Succession planning